- College Leadership

 The Academy will be offered in the fall, spring, and summer semesters.
-Outside of the pilot year of 2021-2022, there will be two cohorts offered for the fall and spring semesters and one cohort offered over the summer semesters.
-There will be a total of nine three-hour sessions that will be offered virtually, or in-person depending on the guidelines of ACC and needs of the participants.
+There will be 2 cohorts offered for the fall and spring semesters and one cohort offered over the summer semesters.
+There will be a total of 9 3-hour sessions that will be offered virtually, or in-person depending on the guidelines of ACC and needs of the participants.

 Participant Commitment: Up to 52 hours total

 - 9 3-hour meeting sessions